General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- The 2019 Wimbledon final between Roger Federer and Novak Djokovic was decided by a tiebreaker – how many games had each player won in the final set prior to the tiebreaker?
+- The 2019 Wimbledon remaining between Roger Federer and Novak Djokovic was determined by a tiebreaker – what number of video games had every participant gained within the remaining set previous to the tiebreaker?

-- Rafael Nadal has won all four majors at least once in his career – true or false?
+- Rafael Nadal has gained all 4 majors a minimum of as soon as in his profession – true or false?

-- Who was the last American player to win a gold medal in the Olympic Games Men’s Singles tournament?
+- Who was the final American participant to win a gold medal within the Olympic Video games Males’s Singles match?

 Answers